vzaffalon/carbon_calculator_api/README.md

 ### Description
 Carbon footprint Calculator that calculates the yearly total emissions of a person.

-This api runs on docker with NodeJS and Express.
+This api runs with NodeJS and Express.

 For the purpose of simplification the project uses a in memory database created on the store folder.